mainkoon81/Study-09-MachineLearning-A/README.md

  - Precision (to capture **FP** and avoid): Out of all data-pt our model diagnosed with **Positive** world, how many did our model classify correctly ?
  - Recall (to capture **FN** and avoid): Out of all data-pt that are actually **positive**, how many did our model classify correctly ?
 <img src="https://user-images.githubusercontent.com/31917400/39315393-7321c1a8-496e-11e8-8875-20948e25ceab.jpg" />

+### F1-Score
  - We can combine these two metrics into one metric, using **'Harmonic Mean'** which is called **'F1-Score'**(2xy/x+y)
  - F1-Score is closer to the **smallest** b/w Precison and Recall.
 If one of them is particularly low, the F1-Score kind of raises a flag !
 <img src="https://user-images.githubusercontent.com/31917400/39317672-15d0cf0c-4974-11e8-90e7-a950a87be5e2.jpg" />

+### F-Beta-Score

 ## Metric_02: Precision & Recall